How to Create Reading Rationales Posters for Presenting Books

 A look at the image selection

 Lorina: We got a briefing from our Reading Rationales expert Stephanie Lange, who, at the time, was working on a pilot project alongside ten Swiss bookstores to introduce the Reading Rationales.
-We then took a close look at the corresponding Rationales and the requirements that go hand in hand with them.
+We then took a close look at the corresponding motives and the requirements that go hand in hand with them.
 This includes not only understanding the underlying needs, but also the color scheme, tonality and fonts.
 The briefing helped us a lot here, as fortunately a lot of preliminary work had already been done with concrete examples.

 Then, in line with these requirements, I selected several stock images for each of the Reading Rationales, which we then gradually narrowed down further and further.
 In some cases, the search was very easy, for example for "Thrills", where I immediately pictured scary figures and blood in my head.
 "Relaxing Entertainment" on the other hand was more difficult because, on the one hand, the need is more difficult to grasp and, on the other, because the boundaries to "Relaxing Literature" or "Light Reading for an older target group" can be blurred.